swiftlang/swift/docs/DebuggingTheCompiler.md

   c.
 Compare both SIL files and try to figure out what the optimization pass
      did wrong.
 To simplify the comparison, it's sometimes helpful to replace all SIL values (e.g. `%27`) with a constant string (e.g. `%x`).

+### Bisecting on LLVM optimizer pass counts to identify optimizer bugs

+One can use the tips from the previous section to also bisect the LLVM optimizer with slightly different options:

+1. `-Xllvm --opt-bisect-limit=<INT>`: Maximum number of optimizations to perform.
+The equivalent of `-sil-opt-pass-count`.
+2. `-Xllvm --filter-print-funcs=<function names>`: Only print IR for functions whose name match this for all print-[before|after][-all] options.
+3. `-Xllvm --print-after=<string>`: Print IR after specified passes
+4. `-Xllvm --print-after-all`: Print IR after each pass
+6. `-Xllvm --print-before=<string>`: Print IR before specified passes
+7. `-Xllvm --print-before-all`: Print IR before each pass
+8. `-Xllvm --print-before-changed`: Print before passes that change them

 ### Using git-bisect in the presence of branch forwarding/feature branches